JVK2000/TSBK07-helicopter-simulator/lab3/README.md

 <!-- "The intensity of the specular reflection is highest when the viewer looks directly at the light source and decreases as the viewing angle deviates from this direction.
 This can create bright spots or white areas in the distance, especially when the light source is far away and the viewer is looking at the scene from a particular angle."

-So, you may have observed a white area in the distance for specular light but not for diffuse light because the Phong lighting model takes into account the viewing angle, while the Lambertian model does not. -->
+So, you may have observed a white area in the distance for specular light but not for diffuse light because the Phong lighting model considers the viewing angle, while the Lambertian model does not. -->

 </br>